Movie Review : Youth

 Its not just the humor that's a highlight.
 Ken also excels in bringing out the best in his actors with emotional scenes that bring a lump in your throat.
 The film establishes a connect between the viewer and the characters and will make many people nostalgic about their school days, friends and especially the unsung sacrifices and unconditional love of parents.

-GV Prakash touches you with his bgm and peppy tracks while the camera, editing and art department deserve kudos as well.
+GV Prakash delights with his bgm and peppy tracks while the camera, editing, choreography and art department deserve kudos as well.

 Watch out for the impactful emotional climax portions.
 The film has a unique message that family audiences will connect with.